duereg/sublime-write-gooder/README.md

 ##Run WriteGooder on save

 By default, WriteGooder does not run on save.
-To change, simply change the setting `run_on_save` for the project to `true`.
+To change, update the setting `run_on_save` for the project to `true`.